 The French 75 is named after the French 75-mm Howitzer field gun, a common weapon during World War I.

 The drink is said to pack such a punch that drinking it felt like being hit by a gun.

 Ingredients: gin, lemon, simple syrup, champagne, lemon peel for garnish

 St. Germain is a fairly new liqueur with a combination of lychee, grapefruit, and lychee scents.

-It’s a unique blend that you’ll definitely want in your liquor cabinet!
+It’s a unique blend you’ll definitely want in your liquor cabinet.

 Also, just look at those festive Christmas colors!
 It’s the perfect holiday drink.

-The cosmopolitan is a tart and sweet cocktail made of vodka, Cointreau, cranberry juice, and lime juice.
+The cosmopolitan is a tart & sweet cocktail made of vodka, Cointreau, cranberry juice, & lime served in martini glasses.

 It has a nice citrusy and berry flavor, and an even nicer pink hue.
 I like to think of it as a fancy and boozy pink lemonade.

 For a stronger cosmo, use stronger spirits like Campari or Aperol instead of Cointreau.